 Activity in the gut influences the whole body.
 Gut bacteria individually and collectively send signals to other systems and processes, affecting how they work.

 Early attention to the gut microbiome is key for better health

-Before the age of 3, radical interdependent immune, cognitive, and microbiome changes happen.
+Before age 3, radical interdependent immune, cognitive, and microbiome changes happen.
 The gut microbiome is malleable early-on, setting more each day until, eventually, it’s set for life.
 Choosing the right bacteria for an infant’s gut microbiome is important from birth, as it sets the foundation.